Giants vs. Braves Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Wilmer Flores and others are listed when the Atlanta Braves host the San Francisco Giants at Truist Park on Saturday (first pitch at 7:20 PM ET).
+Ronald Acuna Jr. is among the players with prop bets available when the Atlanta Braves and the San Francisco Giants square off at Truist Park on Sunday (beginning at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!